Skip to content

 Scope variants

-• global interceptor is auto-loaded and broadly configurable
+• global interceptor is auto-loaded after guards and before pipes, local middleware, and controller execution

-• local interceptor is attached directly to a controller class or action
+• local interceptor is attached directly to a controller class or action, runs inside global interceptors, and still precedes pipes

 Representative local usage